axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/statistic-chart/index.rst

 - Tasks by priority

-    - Displays all open Tasks available for the user by Priority.
+    - Displays all open tasks available for the user by priority.
     - Chart type: :bdg-info:`Pie`, :bdg-info:`Bar`

 - Number of running cases